commercelayer/commercelayer-docs-resources/line_items/object.md

 # The line item object

-A line item object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/line_items endpoint</b>.
+A line item object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/line_items` endpoint.

 ## Fields